Lighting

 Q: What's the difference between lumens and watts for work lights?

-A: Lumens measure actual light output, whilst watts indicate power consumption.
-Modern LED lights deliver far more lumens per watt than older technologies.
-A 20W LED site light might produce 2000+ lumens, whereas an old 500W halogen might only deliver 8000 lumens – the LED is far more energy-efficient relative to its brightness.
+A: Lumens measure actual light output – the brightness you see – whilst watts indicate power consumption.
+Modern LED lights deliver far more lumens per watt than older technologies, making direct comparisons misleading.
+A 20W LED site light might produce 2,000+ lumens, whereas an old 500W halogen might only deliver 8,000 lumens – the LED is far more energy-efficient relative to its brightness output and generates significantly less heat.

 Q: Will cordless lights from my existing tool brand fit my current batteries?

 A: Generally yes, provided you stay within the same voltage platform.
-Makita 18V LXT, Milwaukee M18, DeWalt 18V XR, and similar systems maintain backwards compatibility.
-However, higher-output lights benefit from higher-capacity batteries (4.0Ah or above) for reasonable run times.
+Makita 18V LXT, Milwaukee M18, DeWalt 18V XR, and similar systems maintain backwards compatibility across their ranges.
+However, higher-output lights benefit significantly from higher-capacity batteries (4.0Ah or above) for reasonable run times.
+A small 2.0Ah battery might only power a bright site light for 30-45 minutes, whilst a 5.0Ah battery could provide several hours of illumination.

-Q: What IP rating do I need for outdoor site work?
+Q: What IP rating do I need for outdoor site work in British weather?

-A: For reliable performance in typical British weather conditions, look for minimum IP54 rating (protected against dust and water splashes).
+A: For reliable performance in typical British weather conditions, look for minimum IP54 rating (protected against dust and water splashes from any direction).
 IP65 or IP67 ratings provide better protection for exposed outdoor work, withstanding water jets and temporary immersion respectively.
+If working in particularly harsh environments – coastal areas with salt spray, extremely dusty conditions, or locations with frequent heavy rain – the higher protection of IP65+ is worthwhile investment for longevity.

-Q: How long do LED work lights typically last?
+Q: How long do LED work lights typically last before needing replacement?

-A: Quality LED work lights are rated for 20,000 to 50,000+ hours of operation – potentially decades of professional use.
-Unlike traditional bulbs, LEDs gradually dim over time rather than failing suddenly, though the robust housings and batteries may need replacement before the LEDs themselves wear out.
+A: Quality LED work lights are rated for 20,000 to 50,000+ hours of operation – potentially decades of professional use under normal conditions.
+Unlike traditional bulbs that fail suddenly, LEDs gradually dim over extremely long periods rather than failing catastrophically.
+In practice, the robust housings, switches, and rechargeable batteries may need replacement or servicing before the LEDs themselves wear out, making LEDs an excellent long-term investment.

-Q: Can I use work lights in potentially explosive atmospheres?
+Q: Can I use standard work lights in potentially explosive atmospheres or hazardous environments?

-A: Standard work lights are not suitable for ATEX-rated explosive atmospheres (such as certain chemical plants, refineries, or areas with flammable vapours).
-Specialist ATEX-certified lighting is required for these environments – always check HSE guidance and your site-specific requirements before selecting equipment.
+A: No – standard work lights are not suitable for ATEX-rated explosive atmospheres such as certain chemical plants, refineries, grain stores, paint shops, or areas with flammable vapours or combustible dust.
+Specialist ATEX-certified lighting is legally required for these environments to prevent ignition sources.
+Always check HSE guidance and your site-specific risk assessments before selecting equipment for potentially hazardous locations.

 ↑ TOP